 On September 21, 1944, the POWs were finishing work for the day when they heard the sound of planes, but the sound of these planes was different from the sound of Japanese planes.
 They looked up and saw a formation of 80 planes fly over, but the planes were too high for them to see any insignias.
 The planes seemed to agitate the Japanese so the POWs whispered to each other that they may be American.
 After entering the camp, they got their answer as they watched a dogfight directly above the camp.
 Some of the planes flew low over the camp and on the planes they saw the U.S. Navy insignias.
 A loud wild cheer came out of the mouths of thousands of POWs.
 When one of the Japanese planes involved in the dogfight crashed to the ground in flames, another wild cheer went up.
 As they watched, wave after wave of American planes flew over the camp.
 Even the hospital patients crawled out of their beds to get a look at the planes.
 Next, they heard the explosions of anti-aircraft shells over Clark Field.
 After the attack ended many of the POWs sobbed.
 Many of the POWs believed this would end the transfer of the POWs to Japan.
 Not long after this, 150 guards left the camp by truck for duty at other places.

 It is believed that it was around this time that Jabe was sent to Bilibid Prison as part of a detachment that was being sent to Japan.
 When he was given his medical examination it was discovered he was nearly blind, so he was held at the prison instead of being sent to Japan.
-How long he was at the prison is not known.
+The POWs who were residents of the prison lived in what was referred to as the Inner Compound.

 On the morning of February 4, the POWs talked about what they had heard.
 They also noticed that the Japanese guards seemed to be getting ready to leave.
 The senior American medical officer was called to the Japanese commanding officer’s office and told that they were freeing the POWs, but he also told them to stay inside the prison.
 Before the camp commandant left, he posted a typed document stating the Japanese were releasing the POWs.